 Furniture importers and manufacturers must also ensure that the packaging materials are compliant with the relevant regulations.
 Below follows a summary of US packaging requirements.

 Heavy Metals Restrictions

 Many US states restrict lead, cadmium, mercury, and other heavy metals in packaging materials, printing inks, and dyes.
-Third-party lab testing is the only available method to verify if your packaging materials are compliant.
+Third-party lab testing is often the only method to verify if your packaging materials are compliant.

-1. Product labeling requirements, such as country of origin and compliance marks, may also need to be printed on the product packaging.
+Product labeling requirements, such as country of origin and compliance marks, may also need to be printed on the product packaging.